Biozentrum University of Basel: BSc Major in Molecular Biology

 The bachelor's degree program in Molecular Biology encompasses one year of basic studies followed by two years of immersion in more specialized topics.
 In the first year, knowledge in mathematics, physics, general chemistry and the basic principles of biology are acquired.
-In the second year, students attend courses on biochemistry, developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology and biophysical chemistry.
-The third year of study has a practical orientation: in four six-week block courses the students actively engage in research.
+In the second year, students attend lectures in biochemistry, developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology and physics of life and they participate in a practical course in experimental molecular biology.
+The third year of study has also a practical orientation: in three six-week block courses the students actively engage in research and they work on and write an eight-week theses in Molecular Biology.

 BSc Major in Computational Biology

 The bachelor's degree program in Computational Sciences leading to a Major in Computational Biology also starts with one year of basic studies in mathematics, physics and chemistry and courses in computer science.
-In the second year mathematics and computer science are combined with the basic principles of molecular biology.
-Two six-week block courses with theoretical and experimental content as well as two research projects are part of the program of the third academic year.
+In the second year, mathematics and computer science are combined with the basic principles of molecular biology.
+Besides the lectures, the students participate in a practical course in experimental molecular biology.
+One six-week block course with theoretical and experimental content as well as two research projects are part of the program of the third academic year.